hmrc/api-platform-jobs/README.md

-# api-platform-microservice
+# api-platform-jobs

-This is a placeholder README.md for a new repository
+This is a repository that holds scheduled jobs for the API Platform.

 ### License